microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

     }

 **Step 5.** Awesome.
 Now we want to create the contract we're using to communicate with DataDog.
-This can be found in the [DataDog API](http://docs.datadoghq.com/api/?lang=console#events).
+This can be found in the DataDog API -> http://docs.datadoghq.com/api/?lang=console#events.
 Create a new class called DataDogEventRequest.cs

     public class DataDogEventRequest
     {